-5.1.1 Emission-Compliant Fuel Tanks: For each-engineevaporative family, the equipment manufacturer applicant must select and test five samples of an equipment fuel tank to show compliance with the maximum allowable permeation emissions performance standard.

-The equipment-fuel tank selected must use the same method of permeation control and be constructed of the same material as specified in the certification application.
-In addition, the equipment-fuel tank shall be selected such that the fuel tank is expected to exhibit worst-case emissions, (e.g.,the highest permeation emissions)rate relative to the applicable permeation emission standard of all the fuel tanks within the applicable engine evaporative family.
+- 5.1.1 Emission-Compliant Fuel Tanks: For each engine family, the equipment manufacturer must select and test an equipment fuel tank to show compliance with the maximum allowable permeation emissions performance standard.
+The equipment fuel tank selected must use the same method of permeation control and be constructed of the same material as specified in the certification application.
+In addition, the equipment fuel tank shall be selected such that the fuel tank is expected to exhibit worst-case emissions, (e.g., highest permeation emissions) of all the fuel tanks within the applicable engine family.
 A manufacturer may test its fuel tank with the most surface area for all evaporative families with the same material/process in all tank/exhaust families.
 These results may be used for all tanks in all other tank/exhaust families made of the same material/process.
-The ARB may direct the manufacturer to conduct a retest if the original test results indicate marginal (within 5% of the standard) compliance.
-Fuel lines that meet the requirements of section 2754(b)(2) must also be used in all evaporative families.

-5.1.2 Application for Certification: As part of the exhaust emission certification application set forth in "California Exhaust Emission Standards and Test Procedures for 1995-2004 Small Off-Road Engines," adopted March 20, 1992, and last amended September 25, 2003, the manufacturer must submit to ARB information and permeation test data in the ARB-specified format.
+The ARB may direct the manufacturer to conduct a retest if the original test results indicate marginal (within 5% of the standard) compliance. - 5.1.2 Application for Certification: As part of the exhaust emission certification application set forth in "California Exhaust Emission Standards and Test Procedures for 1995-2004 Small Off-Road Engines," adopted March 20, 1992, and last amended September 25, 2003, the manufacturer must submit to ARB information and permeation test data in the ARB-specified format.
 To expedite the certification approval, requests for ARB approval of anti-tampering devices, labels, the emission warranty statement, and any modification to the test procedure should be submitted in advance of the application.